Thomas Cranmer: In the service of Henry VIII (1527–1532)

-Henry VIII's first marriage had its origins in 1502 when his elder brother, Arthur, died.
-Their father, Henry VII, then betrothed Arthur's widow, Catherine of Aragon, to the future king.
-The betrothal immediately raised questions related to the biblical prohibition (in Leviticus 18 and 20) against marriage to a brother's wife.
-The couple married in 1509 and after a series of miscarriages, a daughter, Mary, was born in 1516.
-By the 1520s, Henry still did not have a son to name as heir and he took this as a sure sign of God's anger and made overtures to the Vatican about an annulment.
+Henry VIII's first marriage arose from the death of his older brother, Arthur, in 1502.
+Their father, Henry VII, betrothed Arthur's widow, Catherine of Aragon, to the future king.
+The marriage immediately raised questions about the biblical prohibition (in Leviticus 18 and 20) against marriage to a brother's wife.
+The couple married in 1509, and after a series of miscarriages, a daughter, Mary, was born in 1516.
+By the 1520s, Henry still did not have a son to name as heir, and he took this as a sure sign of God's anger and made overtures to the Vatican about an annulment.
 He gave Cardinal Wolsey the task of prosecuting his case; Wolsey began by consulting university experts.
-From 1527, in addition to his duties as a Cambridge don, Cranmer assisted with the annulment proceedings.
+From 1527, Cranmer assisted with the annulment proceedings in addition to his duties as a Cambridge don.

 In mid-1529, Cranmer stayed with relatives in Waltham Holy Cross to avoid an outbreak of the plague in Cambridge.
 Two of his Cambridge associates, Stephen Gardiner and Edward Foxe, joined him.
 The three discussed the annulment issue and Cranmer suggested putting aside the legal case in Rome in favour of a general canvassing of opinions from university theologians throughout Europe.
-Henry showed much interest in the idea when Gardiner and Foxe presented him this plan.
-It is not known whether the king or his new Lord Chancellor, Thomas More, explicitly approved the plan.
-Eventually it was implemented and Cranmer was requested to join the royal team in Rome to gather opinions from the universities.
-Edward Foxe coordinated the research effort and the team produced the Collectanea Satis Copiosa ("The Sufficiently Abundant Collections") and The Determinations, historical and theological support for the argument that the king exercised supreme jurisdiction within his realm.
+Henry showed much interest in the idea when Gardiner and Foxe presented him with this plan.
+It is unknown whether the King or his new Lord Chancellor, Thomas More, explicitly approved the plan.
+Eventually, it was implemented, and Cranmer was requested to join the royal team in Rome to gather university opinions.
+Edward Foxe coordinated the research effort and the team produced the Collectanea satis copiosa ("The Sufficiently Abundant Collections") and The Determinations, historical and theological support for the argument that the King exercised supreme jurisdiction within his realm.